 Earplugs: Many people with Meniere’s disease experience varying levels of sound sensitivity, so having a great set of earplugs on hand just makes sense.
 I sleep with earplugs in every single night.
 Apparently many of you do as well!

-- Mack’s Snore Blocker Foam Earplugs – My current favorite brand of earplugs
+- Mack’s Snore Blocker Foam Earplugs – One of favorite brand of earplugs

 - Mack’s Ultra Soft Foam Earplugs

 Shower Bench with Arms and Back: Several people suggested this product, and I’m glad they did, because if you’re having frequent or random vertigo attacks, having a shower chair is a must!
 If vertigo were to strike in the shower, you could seriously injure yourself.
 This shower bench has arms and a back for added stability.

 Seat Cane: I would never have thought of this, but it’s a amazing idea!
 It’s basically a cane that transforms into a seat.
 So it helps with balance and gives you a place to sit down and rest when needed.
 It was suggested that it can help to avoid any rocking sensations while waiting in line.